 An Aerobic Exercise: Yeast Metabolism with and without Aeration

 AbstractThis is a straightforward project on glucose metabolism in yeast.
-You'll grow yeast under aerobic and anaerobic conditions and measure carbon dioxide output to assess metabolic efficiency.
+You will grow yeast under aerobic and anaerobic conditions and measure carbon dioxide output to assess metabolic efficiency.

 ObjectiveThe objective of this experiment is to investigate yeast metabolism under aerobic and anaerobic conditions by measuring carbon dioxide output.

 Yeasts, as shown in Figure 1, are single-celled fungi.
 Like the cells in your body, they can derive energy from sugar molecules.
 They can also break down larger carbohydrate molecules (like starches present in flour) into simple sugar molecules, which are then processed further.